Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Conclusion and outlook

 In this Letter we performed the first \ai{} DRMG calculations of medium-mass nuclei based on chiral NN+3N interactions.
 Combining the DMRG with the VS-IMSRG leads to a powerful hybrid many-body approach, the VS-DMRG, that efficiently accounts for static and dynamic correlation effects.
 The use of an MPS parametrization of the many-body state is computationally superior to conventional CI expansions, and enables convergence in large-scale valence-space applications.
 As shown for \elem{Ni}{78} and in the $sd$ shell, the VS-DMRG through its entropy-based entanglement measures also provides new insights to shell structure and correlations in nuclei.
 Moreover, the VS-DMRG is ideally suited for exploring systems that are not captured starting from a single-reference state, such as deformed nuclei.
 However, this requires the use of multi-shell decoupling in the VS-IMSRG which is still an open area~\cite{Miyagi2020}.
+While the present focus was on the calculation of energies, the VS-DMRG framework can be naturally extended to other observables such as radii or electroweak transitions.
 For future developments, the use of a symmetry-restricted, i.e., $J$-scheme, formulation of the VS-DMRG (see, e.g., Refs.~\cite{Pittel2006,Thakur2008jdmrg}) will be helpful to cope with the increasing number of orbitals in large-scale applications.
 Furthermore, the study of multi-partite entanglement~\cite{Szalay-2017,Brandejs2019} can provide insights to many-body correlations in nuclei.